Skip to content

 3. Achill Island, County Mayo

 Achill Island in County Mayo is Ireland’s largest island and lies off the west coast of Ireland.
-The first men arrived on Achill Island over 5,000 years ago during the Neolithic period.
-The island then saw the arrival of Christianity, and later the reign of the pirate queen, Grace O’Malley.
-The English occupation followed, then, the Great Famine, and finally, the decline of transhumance and their way of life.
+The first men arrived on Achill Island 5,000 years ago during the Neolithic period.
+The island then saw the arrival of Christianity and later the reign of the pirate queen, Grace O’Malley.
+The English occupation followed the Great Famine and the decline of transhumance and their way of life.

 Achill Island has a population of 2,700 today and is accessible by bridge.
-Achill Island offers fabulous landscapes including its rugged coastline, magnificent beaches, deserted moor, green hills, and mountains offering extraordinary views.
-We recommend you visit the Croaghaun cliff which is amazing as well as its beaches with turquoise waters like Keem Beach.
+It offers fabulous landscapes, including its rugged coastline, magnificent beaches, deserted moor, green hills, and mountains, which provide extraordinary views.
+We recommend you visit the Croaghaun cliff, which is fantastic, as well as its beaches with turquoise waters, like Keem Beach.

 Islands